Bacalar Chico National Park and Marine Reserve: Governance

 BCNPMR comprises two distinct legal areas with their own set of laws.
 The national park is managed under the National Park Systems Act, with the ministerial responsibility held by the Ministry of Natural Resources, Environment and Industry.
 This section encompasses 12640 acre of land, of which 20% are privately owned lands.
 The strip of privately held land within BCNPMR is administered through the Ministry of Housing.
 One parcel given to the location of the current ranger headquarters.
 The remainder of the private holdings in the park consists of several parcels that comprise the majority of the park's windward shoreline.

 The marine reserve, which is 15530 acre of ocean and lagoon, is managed under the Ministry of Agriculture and Fisheries.
-Despite the two types of protected area within Bacalar Chico, the Fisheries Ministry is the de facto manager of the whole park as it furnishes the park's staff and budget.
-As with most parks in Belize, Bacalar Chico is co-managed by an NGO.
-A Memorandum of Understanding gives co-management responsibilities to the Green Reef Environmental Institute.
-Green Reef is legally responsible for education efforts involving the park, and is in part responsible for research and surveys carried out within the park, for legal lobbying, and for the procurement of grants.
-An advisory committee consisting of representatives from the government, environmental organizations, local businesses, and fishing and guiding cooperatives periodically meets for review and consultation on decisions regarding BCNPMR.
+As with most parks in Belize, Bacalar Chico National Park and Bacalar Chico Marine Reserve are co-managed by NGOs.
+A Memorandum of Understanding gives co-management responsibilities to Sarteneja Alliance for Conservation and Development (SACD) for the management of the national park, and Hol Chan for the co-management of the marine reserve.
+SACD is legally responsible for education efforts involving the park and Hol Chan for the marine reserve, and both are in part responsible for research and surveys carried out within the park and marine reserve respectively, for legal lobbying, and for the procurement of grants.
+An advisory committee consisting of representatives from the government, environmental organizations, local businesses, and fishing and guiding cooperatives periodically meets for review and consultation on decisions regarding BCNP and BCMR.